 It is known that after physical exercise or competition, carbohydrates should be supplemented by protein.
 Dry honey + whey protein is more effective than protein + glucose or maltodextrin.
 Honey and whey, 3:1, may help to inhibit protein catabolism after the exercise.

-Of course the researches continue, and we can find honey and all the other products of the hive, in all products of sport nutrition.
-But in my opinion the quantity of honey that should be taken is quite large, if we take 4 g per kg body weight it would meand for a 70 kg body, 280 g of honey.
+Of course, the research continues, and we can find honey and all the other products of the hive, in all products of sports nutrition.
+But in my opinion, the quantity of honey that should be taken is quite large, if we take 4 g per kg body weight, it would mean 280 g of honey for a 70 kg body!
 And that is really a lot!
-I think it’s better to combine it with pollen, and take the benefits from the both.
+I think it’s better to combine it with pollen, and take the benefits from them both.

 But if you can eat that much and, especially if you have that much honey, then go ahead and win the competition!